 Regionalisation

-Regionalisation of GOCDB was dropped at the start of PY3.
+Since the start of PY3 regionalisation of GOCDB is implemented through scoping and the implementation of scoped views of the entities registered.
 See MS710 [R 1] for details.

 Accounting Repository

 The EGI accounting repository (APEL) [R 13] stores information relating to the usage of resources within the EGI production infrastructure.
 It receives data on individual jobs and summaries of collections of jobs records from information providers, sites and other infrastructures, and exports accounting information to consumers of usage records.